-- ✓ Keep track of all money the club receives and all money the club spends. - ✓ Pay for things out of the club treasury only as voted by the club and with a bill or receipt. - ✓ Will prepare and present a treasurer's report at each meeting that includes how the club earned the money and the amount (income), how the club spent the money and the amount (expenses), and the current balance (ending balance). - ✓ Keep records neat, organized, and in a safe place so they cannot be lost or damaged.
+- ✓ Keep track of all money the club receives and all money the club spends. - Pay for things out of the club treasury only as voted for by the club and with a bill or receipt. - Prepare and present a treasurer's report at each meeting that includes how much money the club earned and what they did to earn it (income), how much money the club spent and on what (expenses), and the current balance (ending balance). - ✓ Keep records neat, organized, and in a safe place so they cannot be lost or damaged.